This post may contain affiliate links. If you click them I could receive a small commission at no extra cost to you.

 It’s windy here and slightly chilly, but the sky grew clearer, the air a little warmer, and the streets a bit narrower as we set out towards the Amalfi Coast and the Hotel Santa Caterina.

 Soon we were seeing the sheer rock cliffs rising to our right with the rippling blue-green Tyrrhenian sea to our left.

-We even remembered to fold in the side-view mirrors to avoid having them smashed or bashed off by oncoming cars and buses.
+We even remembered to fold in the side-view mirrors to avoid having them bashed off by oncoming cars and buses.
 Then came the towns, their names growing more familiar with every mile—Vietri Sul Mare…Cetara…Maiori…Minori…Atrani…Amalfi…

 We both feel it at the same time—the familiarity—the feeling that we had only been away from this place maybe a month instead of two years.